adityaaryam/LetsVibe/README.md

 <br><br>

 > Configure the ```.env``` file as required and use ```npm install``` to install the required dependencies to run this web-app on your local system.<br>
-> Suugesting Improvements are welcome!
+> Suggestions & Improvements are welcome!